 Creator: Wyrmwood Gaming

 The Wyrmwood table is the most funded Kickstarter ever in the furniture category.

 We would be shocked if the Wyrmwood team hadn’t followed Kickstarter closely for some years before their launch.
-Because classically, their product seems like it hit two sweet spots of market research.
-First of all, board games are trendy in the Kickstarter community – second of all, there is an underutilized market for the board game “accessories.”
+Because classically, their product seems to hit two sweet market research spots.
+First of all, board games are trendy in the Kickstarter community – second of all, there is an underutilized market for board game “accessories.”

-The fact that 7,713 backers pledged $8,808,136 to this campaign doesn’t come as a surprise to us.
-The product is modern and contains unique features like component organizers, cup holders, a card shelf, and a player deck.
+The fact that 7,713 backers pledged $8,808,136 to this campaign doesn’t surprise us.
+The modern product contains unique features like component organizers, cup holders, a card shelf, and a player deck.

-All seems to have gone smooth except for one part.
+All seems to have gone smoothly except for one part.
 Currently, a lot of backers are frustrated with increased shipping costs.
-Of course, the pandemic has contributed a lot to global shipping rising in price, but it is a general rule of thumb that heavy and/or big crowdfunding projects are expensive to ship.
+Of course, the pandemic has significantly contributed to global shipping prices, but it is a general rule of thumb that heavy and/or big crowdfunding projects are expensive to ship.

-For example, the Wyrmwood team did a great job making this modern gaming table modular, so it works as a coffee table and a board game table.
-However, would it have been easier and cheaper to make a product that attaches to the most common coffee or dining tables models?
+For example, the Wyrmwood team made this modern gaming table modular to work as a coffee table and a board game table.
+However, would it have been easier and cheaper to make a product that attaches to the most common coffee or dining table models?

-Imagine a modular product made to attach to the 20 most common cost-effective coffee and dining tables found in major retailers worldwide: IKEA, Walmart; you name it.
-Then, when people pledge, they can choose what coffee or dining table they have or which coffee or dining table they are ready to purchase and then Wyrmwood would send an accessory that fits.
+Imagine a modular product made to attach to the 20 most common cost-effective coffee and dining tables found in major retailers worldwide: IKEA, Walmart, you name it.
+Then, when people pledge, they can choose what coffee or dining table they have or which coffee or dining table they are ready to purchase, and then Wyrmwood will send an accessory that fits.